sapcc/limes/docs/design/002-public-api.md

 always required, and should ideally contain a description of how the capacity value was derived.
 An existing capacity value can be deleted by setting it to `-1`, in which case no `comment` is required.

-Returns 200 (OK) on success, with a response body identical to `GET` on the same URL, containing the updated quota values.
+Returns 200 (OK) on success, with a response body identical to `GET` on the same URL, containing the updated capacity values.